chengwhk/decentralised-banking/README.md

 - Start Ganache and Quickstart a workspace.
 Ganache ables us to interact with the blockchain and run the simulation.
 If you want to know more about Ganache, visit their website, here: https://www.trufflesuite.com/ganache.
 - Open Terminal of your choice.
 Check if you have properly downloaded the Node.js by tpying "node.js -v".
 Check if tou have properly downloaded truffle by typing "truffle version"
 - Open the project up.
 If you're cloning the project tpye in "git clone https://github.com/chengwhk/decentralised-banking.git".
 If you're downloading the project into a zip file, you will need to open the project up manually in terminal.
 - Type "npm install" into terminal to download additional files for project.
-- and run the project by typing "npm run start" into terminal.
+- Run the project by typing "npm run start" into terminal.
 This should open a localhost website.
 - You will now need to connect metamask to the network.
 Read here if unsure: https://metamask.zendesk.com/hc/en-us/articles/360043227612-How-to-add-custom-Network-RPC-and-or-Block-Explorer.
 Network Name: Ganache, New RPC URL: (listed at the top of Ganache under RPC Server), chain ID: (isted at the top of Ganache under Network ID), Symbol: DBC, and Block Explorer URL can be left empty.
 - And you're done!
 You should be able to interact with the decentralised bank through the website and play around with its functions.